 The requirements for the implementation were fairly skeletal.
 It was necessary to include several systems in order to examine their interaction and interfacing and in order to provide proof of concept.
 However, it was not necessary that any of these systems exhibit any complexity within themselves.
-That is, the graphics system could only display cubes, the sound system could only display beeps, etc. and the architecture could still be contructively examined.
+For instance, the graphics system could only display cubes and the architecture could still be contructively examined.